Dynamical system: History

 Many people regard French mathematician Henri Poincaré as the founder of dynamical systems.
 Poincaré published two now classical monographs, "New Methods of Celestial Mechanics" (1892–1899) and "Lectures on Celestial Mechanics" (1905–1910).
 In them, he successfully applied the results of their research to the problem of the motion of three bodies and studied in detail the behavior of solutions (frequency, stability, asymptotic, and so on).
 These papers included the Poincaré recurrence theorem, which states that certain systems will, after a sufficiently long but finite time, return to a state very close to the initial state.

 Aleksandr Lyapunov developed many important approximation methods.
 His methods, which he developed in 1899, make it possible to define the stability of sets of ordinary differential equations.
 He created the modern theory of the stability of a dynamical system.

 In 1913, George David Birkhoff proved Poincaré's "Last Geometric Theorem", a special case of the three-body problem, a result that made him world-famous.
 In 1927, he published his Dynamical Systems.

 Birkhoff's most durable result has been his 1931 discovery of what is now called the ergodic theorem.

 Combining insights from physics on the ergodic hypothesis with measure theory, this theorem solved, at least in principle, a fundamental problem of statistical mechanics.
 The ergodic theorem has also had repercussions for dynamics.

+The Smale horseshoe map f is the composition of three geometrical transformations.

 Stephen Smale made significant advances as well.
 His first contribution was the Smale horseshoe that jumpstarted significant research in dynamical systems.
 He also outlined a research program carried out by many others.

 Oleksandr Mykolaiovych Sharkovsky developed Sharkovsky's theorem on the periods of discrete dynamical systems in 1964.
 One of the implications of the theorem is that if a discrete dynamical system on the real line has a periodic point of period 3, then it must have periodic points of every other period.

-In the late 20th century the dynamical system perspective to partial differential equations started gaining popularity.
+In the late 20th century, the dynamical system perspective to partial differential equations started gaining popularity.
 Palestinian mechanical engineer Ali H. Nayfeh applied nonlinear dynamics in mechanical and engineering systems.
 His pioneering work in applied nonlinear dynamics has been influential in the construction and maintenance of machines and structures that are common in daily life, such as ships, cranes, bridges, buildings, skyscrapers, jet engines, rocket engines, aircraft and spacecraft.

+Generalizations

+The most general definition unifies several concepts in mathematics such as ordinary differential equations and ergodic theory, physics such as phase space, quantum state and thermodynamic state, engineering such as system theory, control theory and even information theory.